- Scientific software

 - Contact us

-The Scientific Computing seminars usually take place on Wednesdays at 16:00 in the Visualisation Lab (MCS1022).
-You can attend them on Zoom.
+The Scientific Computing seminars usually take place on Thursday at 13:00 in the Visualisation Lab (MCS1022) or on Wednesday at 13:00 in D/MCS2050 (if joint with other research groups).

-To sign up for the seminar mailing list, please email [email protected].
+To sign up for the seminar mailing list (to receive updates or information on occasional virtual talks), please email [email protected].

 Title: On the Birkhoff–von Neumann decomposition